jcsilva/jcsilva.github.io/_posts/2017-03-18-compile-kaldi-android.markdown

 <NDK root dir>/ndk-build
 ```

-Libs will be created in `obj/local/armeabi[-v7a]/`.
+Libs will be created in `obj/local/armeabi-v7a/`.

-**Copy libs to the same place you installed OpenBlas**.
+**Copy libs from `obj/local/armeabi-v7a/` to the same place you installed OpenBlas**.
 Kaldi will look at this  directory for libf2c.a, liblapack.a, libclapack.a and libblas.a.

 ## Compile kaldi for Android